 Unlike scientists, the space technologists are not motivated much by recognition, competition, visibility among peers and urge to write and publish (in the decreasing order of priority) while seeking information.
-On the other hand they are primarily motivated by a need for self-improvement, the desire to be up-todate in the field of specialisation, maintaining professional competence, self-satisfaction and achieving the desired result in work (in that order).
-This is in conformity with Shuchman's (1981,p29) observation about American industrial engineers that "most professionals are concerned with appearing technically competent to their colleagues".
-A typical respondent says "I gather information mainly to improve my knowledge ...
+On the other hand they are primarily motivated by a need for self-improvement, the desire to be up-to-date in the field of specialisation, maintaining professional competence, self-satisfaction and achieving the desired result in work (in that order).

+is in conformity with Shuchman's (1981, p29) observation This about American industrial engineers that "most professionals are appearing technically competent concerned with to their colleagues".
+A typical respondent says "I gather information mainly to improve my knowledge...
 I want to spend my leisure time for information gathering".
-The findings are also inn line with Menzel's (Columbia University, 1958) observation that achievement, curiosity, self evaluation and affiliation are the main motives of seeking information.
-Keeping up-to-date with latest developments in the field of specialisation/activities and relating present work with the current body of knowledge are the main purposes of seeking information by the space technologists.
-This again is close to the findings of Menzel (Columbia University, 1958. p67 and 80) and Voigt (1959,p177-179).
-To quote a respondent "information is gathered to increase the general sense of awareness about the state-of-the-art in the area of work, to see how it can be applied in the work and to identify and persue desirable degree of professional competence".
-The space technologists do not seek information much for the purposes of data treatment and processing, crystallising broad and vague assertions, participating in seminars and conferences, writing papers and delivering talks (in that rank order).
+The findings are also on line with Menzel's (Columbia University, 1958) observation that achievement, curiosity, self-evaluation and affiliation are the main motives of seeking information.
+Keeping up-to-date field developments with latest in the of specialisation/activities and relating present work with the current body of knowledge are the main/purposes of seeking information by the space technologists.
+This again is close to the findings of Menzel (Columbia University, 1958, p67 and 80) and Voigt (1959, p177-179).
+To quote a respondent "information is gathered to increase the general sense of awareness about the state-of-the-art in the area of work, to see how it can be applied in the work and to identify and pursue desirable degree of professional competence."

+The space technologists do not seek information much for the purpose of data treatment and processing, crystallising broad and vague assertions, participating in seminars and conferences, writing papers and delivering talks (in that rank order).